 SYSM 6333 Systems Organizational Behavior

-These consist of an additional four courses (a total of 12 credit hours) from the set of eight core courses listed above and/or the set of courses listed below.
-Two of these courses must be chosen from the two Engineering sections (core and elective), and two from the two Management sections.
-Because a program objective is to maintain a high degree of flexibility, students are encouraged to work with a SEM program advisor to discuss possible (limited) exceptions and substitutions for the prescribed courses
+Students are required to take an additional four courses (a total of 12 semester credit hours) from the set of eight core courses listed above and/or the set of courses listed below.
+Two of these courses must be chosen from the two Engineering sections (core and elective), and two from the two Management sections (core and elective).
+Because a program objective is to maintain a high degree of flexibility, students are encouraged to work with an MS-SEM program advisor to discuss possible (limited) exceptions and substitutions for the prescribed elective courses.

 SYSM 6304 Risk and Decision Analysis

 SYSM 6307 Linear Systems

 SYSM 6308 Software Maintenance, Evolution, and Re-Engineering

 SYSM 6310 Software Testing, Validation and Verification

 SYSM 6325 Requirements Design, Development, and Integration for Complex Systems

 SYSM 6313 Systems Negotiation Deals and Dispute Resolution